1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What causes Solitary Rectal Ulcer Syndrome (SRUS)?

-SRUS often arises from chronic straining during bowel movements, internal rectal prolapse, poor pelvic floor muscle control, digital evacuation, or reduced blood flow to the rectal lining.
+In many cases, the cause of SRUS is chronic straining of the pelvic floor muscles during bowel movements, internal rectal prolapse, loss of control zone by pelvic floor muscles, digital evacuation or diminished blood supply to the rectal lining.

 How is SRUS diagnosed?

-Diagnosis typically involves a sigmoidoscopy or colonoscopy to visualize the rectal lining and may include a biopsy.
+Diagnosis This is normally performed as a sigmoidoscopy or colonoscopy to see the rectal lining, and can also include a biopsy.
 The ICD-10 code for SRUS is K62.6.

 Can dietary changes help SRUS?